PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Introduction

 \section{Introduction}

-Pre-trained models, trained on extensive and diverse general-domain corpora, demonstrate exceptional generalization capabilities, benefiting a range of fundamental tasks, such as natural language understanding~\citep{devlin2018bert,liu2019roberta}, natural language generation~\citep{llama2-7b,llama3}, and image classification~\citep{dosovitskiy2020image}.
-In order to adapt pre-trained models to specific downstream tasks, fine-tuning is typically employed.
-However, due to the large number of parameters in pre-trained models, full fine-tuning requires significant computational resources and incurs substantial memory overhead~\citep{qin2024empirical}.
+Pre-trained models, trained on large and diverse general-domain corpora, have demonstrated strong generalization capabilities across a variety of tasks, including natural language understanding~\citep{devlin2018bert,liu2019roberta,howard2018universal,wu2019enriching,sun2023text,wang2021knowledge,wang2022fedkc}, generation~\citep{llama2-7b,llama3,xu2025collab,liu2025roserag,wang2024blendfilter,yao2022react,lewis2020retrieval}, and vision tasks such as image classification~\citep{dosovitskiy2020image,bhojanapalli2021understanding,chen2021crossvit}.
+A common strategy for adapting these models to specific downstream tasks is full fine-tuning.
+However, due to the massive number of parameters involved, full fine-tuning often leads to significant computational and memory costs~\citep{qin2024empirical}.

-To address this challenge, various parameter-efficient fine-tuning (PEFT) techniques~\citep{ding2023parameter,han2024parameter} have been developed, enabling pre-trained models to be fine-tuned in resource-constrained environments~\citep{lin2024awq}.
-PEFT methods reduce the memory overhead of fine-tuning by introducing a small set of learnable parameters, updating only these lightweight components.
-These approaches allow pre-trained models to effectively adapt to new tasks while minimizing resource consumption.
-Among PEFT techniques, the Low-Rank Adaptation (LoRA) family~\citep{lora,liu2024dora,song2024low,buyukakyuz2024olora,zhao2024galore} is widely regarded as one of the most effective and popular approaches due to its minimal architectural modifications, high efficiency, and strong performance.
-The core concept of LoRA is to introduce low-rank matrices for each pre-trained model weight and approximate weight updates through their product.
-Since these low-rank matrices are much smaller than the original pre-trained weights, they significantly reduce the memory overhead during fine-tuning.
+To mitigate these challenges, various parameter-efficient fine-tuning (PEFT) methods~\citep{ding2023parameter,han2024parameter} have been developed, enabling pre-trained models to be fine-tuned in resource-constrained environments~\citep{lin2024awq}.
+These methods retain most of the pre-trained weights in a frozen state and introduce a small set of trainable components, thereby significantly reducing memory and compute overhead~\citep{lin2024awq}.
+Among them, Low-Rank Adaptation (LoRA)~\citep{lora,liu2024dora,song2024low,buyukakyuz2024olora,zhao2024galore} is a popular and widely adopted approach due to its simplicity, strong empirical performance, and compatibility with modern architectures.

-Despite its widespread success, LoRA has limitations, particularly in capturing complex relationships in weight updates.
-By decomposing weight updates into low-rank matrices, LoRA effectively reduces the fine-tuning parameter space, but this comes at the cost of failing to capture the non-linear interactions that are critical for many downstream tasks~\citep{pan2024lisa}.
-This approximation often struggles to model the intricate optimization trajectories required for high performance, especially when the rank of the low-rank matrices is small.
-Consequently, LoRA-based methods often require higher ranks to close the gap between their performance and that of full fine-tuning, which increases the number of parameters and undermines the efficiency gains they were designed to achieve.
+Instead of updating pre-trained model weight directly, LoRA introduces two learnable low-rank matrices for it, and approximate weight updates through their product.
+Since the numbers of parameters of these low-rank matrices are much smaller than that of the original pre-trained weights, LoRA significantly reduces the memory overhead during fine-tuning.